gammapy/gammapy/docs/user-guide/estimators.rst

 Quantity          Definition
 ================= =================================================
-norm              Best fit norm with respect to the reference spectral model norm_err          Symmetric error on the norm derived from the Hessian matrix stat              Fit statistics value of the best fit hypothesis stat_null         Fit statistics value of the null hypothesis ts                Difference in fit statistics (`stat - stat_null` )
+norm              Best fit norm with respect to the reference spectral model norm_err          Symmetric error on the norm derived from the Hessian matrix.
+Given as difference to the best fit norm. stat              Fit statistics value of the best fit hypothesis stat_null         Fit statistics value of the null hypothesis ts                Difference in fit statistics (`stat - stat_null` )